A deviated septum can make it hard to breathe. But what is your septum and do you really need surgery to fix it?

 Your surgeon won’t have to cut the skin on your face, where someone might see it.
 He can use instruments that he puts into the nostrils.

 On the day of the operation you’ll get some type of anesthesia.
-You may or may not be awake for the surgery, which will take about an hour and a half.
+You may or may not be awake for the surgery, which will usually take about an hour and a half.

 Your surgeon will trim your septum and make it straighter.
 Sometimes, he may need to cut the bone in order to place it in the right position.
 You may also get silicone splints to keep your septum supported.

 Your doctor may decide you need nasal packing.
 This is when gauze-like material is placed in the nasal cavity to absorb blood or other fluids.
 He will remove them at your first follow-up appointment.

 Possible Risks, Effects, and Benefits